The Emirates Group is committed to ethical and responsible practices across our businesses.

 Our Business Code of Conduct(Opens a PDF in a new tab), together with the Emirates Group policies, it sets out standards expected of all employees when conducting Group business.

 Emirates is a member of the United Nations Global Compact, a voluntary initiative where we work towards making the UN Sustainable Development Goals (SDGs) and Principles part of our strategy, culture, and operations.

-Modern slavery, servitude, forced labour and human trafficking are crimes and violations of fundamental human rights.
-The Emirates Group complies with all of the laws of the countries in which it operates including those relating to anti-human trafficking and anti-slavery.
+Modern slavery, servitude, forced labor, and human trafficking are crimes and violations of fundamental human rights.
+The Emirates Group complies with all of the laws of the countries in which it operates, including those relating to human trafficking and slavery.

-The Emirates Group has a zero tolerance approach to modern slavery and is committed to acting ethically and with integrity in all business dealings, relationships and supply chains.
+The Emirates Group takes a zero-tolerance approach to modern slavery and is committed to acting ethically and with integrity in all business dealings, relationships, and supply chains.

 Read Emirates’ statement on modern slavery(Opens a PDF in a new tab)

 Read our anti-slavery and human trafficking policy(Opens a PDF in a new tab)

 We expect our employees and business partners to conduct themselves in accordance to the high ethical standards and expectations that the company has of them.